Rock 'n' Sock Connection: History

 On the September 20 episode of Raw Is War, the Rock 'n' Sock Connection won the titles back in a "Dark Side Rules" match against Big Show, Mideon, and Viscera (The Undertaker did not feel like being in the match so they took his place, thus turning the match into a three-on-two).
 Three days later on SmackDown!, the New Age Outlaws reunited and challenged Rock 'n' Sock Connection for the titles, which the Outlaws won.

 Several days later, Mick Foley and Dwayne Johnson helped Raw Is War achieve its highest rating ever with a segment featuring himself (as Mankind) and The Rock.
 The "This is Your Life" segment aired on September 27, 1999, and received an 8.4 rating.
 Two weeks later, The Rock told Mankind that he was tired of him, did not like the whole Rock 'n' Sock team, nor did he enjoy Mankind stealing his catchphrases during promos.
 Mankind begged The Rock to team up with him for one more night, but did not tell The Rock who they would be fighting.

 They ended up challenging the New Age Outlaws for the championships on the October 14, 1999 episode of SmackDown!.
 That night, the Rock 'n' Sock Connection won the tag team titles for the third and final time, meaning they would have to continue teaming together to defend the titles.
 Four days later on Raw is War, before their title defense against the Holly Cousins, Mick Foley gave the Rock an autographed copy of his book, Have a Nice Day!, but later found it in the trash.
 Mick confronted The Rock and cursed him out for throwing away his life's work.
 Later that night, during their match, a crushed Mankind refused to participate as he sat despondently on the steel steps, facing away from the ring, as Hardcore and Crash Holly (with outside interference once again by Triple H) beat The Rock for the tag team titles.

-The Rock and Mankind began another feud with each other, until Foley discovered that it was his close friend, Al Snow, who threw the book in the trash, since the book contained many Al Snow jokes.
-In real life, Foley and Snow are very good friends, and continually make good-natured fun of each other and their careers.
+The Rock and Mankind resumed their rivalry, which continued until the storyline revealed that Al Snow had discarded the book, as it contained numerous jokes at his expense.
+Outside of the storyline, Foley and Snow have maintained a long-standing friendship, frequently referencing each other humorously in interviews and public appearances..